-STOP 8: Crossing the trail on a low hillcrest is a large dolerite dike (d) seen earlier (Stop 5) that cuts through the Lynn Volcanic Complex (Zpt).
-The dike looks like two separate dikes because it has a large, elongate inclusion of gray tuff in it.
-The surface of the dike is smoother and has a rustier color than the more fractured felsite.
-The image on the right, looking north on the trail, indicates the position of the volcanic rock (v) in the dike (d).
-The block of volcanic rock represents an inclusion or xenolith, which is a piece of pre-existing rock that broke off into the magma and got trapped when the dike crystallized.
+STOP 8: Crossing the trail on a low hillcrest is the large dolerite dike (d) seen earlier (Stop 5) that cuts through the crystal tuff (Zlvx).
+The dike looks like two separate dikes because it has a large, elongate block of gray crystal tuff in it.
+The surface of the dike is smoother and has a rustier color than the more fractured tuff.
+The image on the right, looking north on the trail, indicates the position of the tuff block (v) in the dike (d).
+The block of volcanic rock represents an inclusion or xenolith, which is a piece of pre-existing rock that broke off into the dolerite magma and got trapped when the dike crystallized.
 Something to remember when determining the relative ages of rock units: Inclusions are always older than the surrounding igneous rock.
 Before continuing, look for the geodetic survey markers (bronze plates) mounted in the dike (see inset to right above) and on the trail.
-These markers are used for surveying changes in sea level and land surface elevation with millimeter resolution.
+These markers were used for surveying changes in sea level and land surface elevation changes with millimeter resolution.

-Looking back to the south from the center of the dike (image to right, at lower 'd' on previous image) you can see faintly preserved glacial grooves (parallel to rock hammer).
+Looking back to the south from the center of the dike (image to right, near lower 'd' on previous image) you can see faintly preserved glacial grooves (parallel to rock hammer).
 The grooves indicate the flow direction (S30°E) of glacial ice as it slid across the rock surface during the last ice age.
-This is similar to the ice flow direction seen earlier at Stop 3, and elsewhere in the Fells.
+This is like the ice flow direction seen earlier at Stop 3, and elsewhere in the Fells.